CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    * Password: **<inject key="AzureAdUserPassword"></inject>**

-1. In a pop-up to confirm the sign-into Microsoft Azure CLI, click on **Continue**.
+1. In a pop-up to confirm the sign-in to Microsoft Azure CLI, click on **Continue**.

    ![](media/ex1-logincontinue.png)

-1. Once you logged in to Azure, you are going to build the Docker images in the next steps and will be pushing them to ACR.
+1. Once you log in to Azure, you are going to build the Docker images in the next steps and will be pushing them to ACR.

    ![](media/aiwshared3.png)